 Truncated instructions for main agent

 Then, the sub-agents will process their assigned news feeds and generate summaries for each of them.
-The sub-agent also categorizes stories within each feed, such as AI/ML, technology, and business.
-Throughout this process, the sub-agents displays status updates.
-When the sub-agent finishes processing it’s assigned feeds, it displays a final completion update.
+The sub-agent also categorizes stories within each feed, such as AI/ML, technology, business, etc. Throughout this process, the sub-agents display status updates.
+When the sub-agent finishes processing its assigned feeds, it displays a final completion status.

 # Sub-Agent - Task Processor